Aeroluna/LunaCoopMod/README.md

 - Changed Ignite Afterburners to increase acceleration by 1000.
 - Added Medivacs.
   - Heal more efficiently than medics.
-  - Added Caduceus Reactor upgrade available at the Fusion Core which doubles energy regen for Medivacs.
+  - Added Caduceus Reactor upgrade available at the Fusion Core that doubles energy regen for Medivacs.
   - Changed Stabilizer Medpacks to also affect medivacs.
 - Reordered Starport command card to match Versus.